Where are you located?

 Can I cancel an appointment?

-If you are late for a scheduled appointment, you will be seen, but probably not for the full time period.
+If you are late for a verified appointment, you will be seen, but probably not for the full time period.
 I do not adjust fees for partial sessions if you are late for your appointment.

 How do I pay for service?